-There is \$1,359,300 million identified for 10-year life cycle costs necessary to maintain the system's current facilities and assets.
-Maintaining existing facilities is a priority that was expressed by the public, stakeholders and policy makers..
-The City evaluates the maintenance staffing and resources on an annual basis.
-Priorities should be established for maintenance, aesthetics and service level improvements to provide guidance for maintenance and development of the system.
-The City will need to establish and maintain partnerships with volunteers, partner agencies and seek grants or other funding mechanisms for maintaining existing assets of the system to maintain the expected quality levels of service.
+\$1,359,300 million has been identified as necessary to maintain the system's current facilities and assets over a 10-year life cycle.
+Maintaining existing facilities is a priority that was expressed by the public, stakeholders and policy makers.
+The City evaluates maintenance staffing and resources on an annual basis.
+Established priorities for maintenance, aesthetics and service level improvements provides guidance for future decision making.
+The City will need to establish and maintain partnerships with volunteers and partner agencies, and seek grants or other funding mechanisms to maintain the existing assets of the system and continue the level of service that the community has come to expect.

-Table 5.1: 2011-2021 Total Life Cycle Costs per facility
+Table 5.1: 2011-2021 Total Life Cycle Costs Per Facility